 Design & Customization

-It’s clear that a dazzling storefront will capture attention and implicitly boost the sales.
-Fortunately, both Shopify vs Custom-made website can satisfy the store owners – just in different ways.
+It’s clear that a dazzling storefront will capture attention and implicitly boost sales.
+Fortunately, both Shopify vs Custom-made website can satisfy store owners – just in different ways.

 Shopify has a ton of beautifully-designed, responsive templates and themes to satisfy any store owners’ requirements.
-Up to now, Shopify offers 73 themes including 9 free themes and 64 paid ones.
-The price for the themes and templates is within $140 – $180.
+Up to now, this platform offers over 100+ best Shopify themes, including 11 free themes and 90+ paid ones.
+The price for the themes and templates is between $0 – $350.

 However, each theme also has specific adjustments.
 In case you want to add some elements, or maybe you have an idea for a new feature that you think would improve the customer experience, Shopify Liquid is an effective way to modify your website’s underlying code.
 Hence, you can have various designs which can be edited flexibly to suit your demands.